top of page

 nonprofit operation;

-plus, dread clothing-optional ban
+plus reprise of the dread clothing-optional ban

 Over-focus on turning profit obviously can easily erode any ostensible healing place's potential.
 In times past, Stewart's management and staff's brisk cordial business surface often masked a callous drive to feed the ever-hungry maw of gobbling up ever more revenue, management possibly incentivized through profit-sharing bonuses if exceeding some annually set financial goal.